sreejithcj/unleash/README.md

 Unleash is a platform that would foster innovation in organizations.
 As web application developed on LAMP stack, unleah would help employees to share ideas, discuss them, collaborate and convert the ideas to solutions.

-This version (Version 1.0) has the features like Signup, Signin, Users, Messaging system.
-This version demonstrates how to write clean PHP code CodeIgniter MVC framework.
+This version (Version 1.0) has the features like signup, signin, users and internal messaging system.
+This version demonstrates how to write clean PHP code on CodeIgniter MVC framework.
 It also demostrates better code architecture and programming techniques by using the following tools:

+<b>Bootstrap</b> for responsive pages.
+<b>PHPUnit</b> for unit testing.
+<b>Doctrine2</b> as ORM.
+<b>PHP_CodeSniffer</b> for coding standards.
+<b>memcached</b> for improving application performance through application caching.

 * Version
 1.0